BRACHYTHERAPY FOR BREAST CANCER

 - Head and Neck cancer

 HOW LONG IS TREATMENT?

-Treatment times depend on many factors such as the location, type and size of the cancer.
+Treatment times depend on many factors such as the location, type and size of the breast cancer.
 Some HDR brachytherapy treatments are delivered only once, whereas other treatments may require the patient to come in once or twice a day for a period of one or more weeks.
 Treatment is administered in a few minutes.

 LDR brachytherapy is a one-time procedure performed on an outpatient basis.
 The procedure itself generally takes about an hour.

 WHAT ARE THE SIDE EFFECTS ASSOCIATED WITH BRACHYTHERAPY?